 Key aspects of the Privacy Rule are elaborated below.

 Marketing is communication designed to encourage people to purchase a particular product or service.
-HIPAA requires that the patient’s specific authorization must be obtained before disclosing information for marketing purposes.
+HIPAA requires that the patient’s specific authorization must be obtained before disclosing PHI for marketing purposes.
 Health care providers must disclose any payments that will be received as a result of marketing.
 However, health care providers can freely communicate with patients about treatment options, products, and other health-related services, including disease-management programs.